revanthm93/Zenrooms-ETL-Job/README.md

 How the ETL solution works?

-A secured OAuth authenticated connection will be established to Twitter API (extract_tweets.py), query tweets which contains the tracking-keyword (configurable through config/config.py), dump the result to a json file (data/<keyword>.json), calls the spark job (spark_postgres_ETL.py) bu itself which cleans and transform the data and write the processed data to postgres database table.
+A secured OAuth authenticated connection will be established to Twitter API, query tweets which contains the tracking-keyword (configurable through config/config.py), dump the result to a json file (data/<keyword>.json), tranform, cleans and filters data and loads the processed data to postgres database table.

 What is What?